Grimsburg

-Grimsburg is an American adult animated sitcom created by Catlan McClelland and Matthew Schlissel for the Fox Broadcasting Company.
+Grimsburg is an American animated sitcom created by Catlan McClelland and Matthew Schlissel for the Fox Broadcasting Company.
 Before its first-season premiere, the series was renewed for a second season in October 2022.
 The series premiered on the Animation Domination programming block on January 7, 2024.
 The first season concluded on May 12, 2024 and the second season premiered on February 16, 2025.
 The second season concluded on July 17, 2025.
-In May 2025, the series was renewed for a third season.
+In May 2025, the series was renewed for a third season which is slated to premiere on September 27, 2026.

 Premise

 The series takes place in the town of Grimsburg, where detective Marvin Flute may be the greatest detective, but cannot figure out his own family.

 Voice cast

-The main characters of Grimsburg (From top to bottom) Mr. Flesh, Stan Flute, Harmony Flute, Dr. Rufis Pentos, Det.
-Greg Summers, Lt.
-John Kang, Wynona Whitecloud, Otis Volcanowitz, and Marvin Flute.
+The main characters of Grimsburg (From top to bottom) Stan Flute, Dr. Rufis Pentos, Lt.
+John Kang, Marvin Flute, Det.
+Greg Summers, and Harmony Flute.